 Still, we can begin with the assumption that stretching augments massage by helping clients feel more flexible and relaxed.

-Improved circulation.
 Low-intensity stretching done routinely can increase blood flow to tissues and reduce blood pressure.
 The increase in circulation to muscles brings oxygen and nutrients to tissues and plays a role in decreasing muscle soreness post-workout.

 When tight pectorals or anterior deltoids pull the shoulders forward, for example, this creates curvature in the upper back that makes a person appear hunched over.
 By lengthening those muscles and strengthening the antagonist muscles, a client’s posture can be corrected or improved significantly.

-Stretching alleviates tension by slowly opening up the muscles on a cellular level.
+Stretching alleviates muscle tension by slowly opening up the muscles on a cellular level.
 “Our muscles are made of thousands of muscle spindles — like hairs in a ponytail — that give the muscle cell the ability to stretch and contract by sliding past each other in a coordinated fashion,” said Michael Jonesco, an assistant clinical professor of sports medicine and internal medicine at Ohio State University’s Wexner Medical Center, in an article titled “Do you really need to stretch?
 Science weighs in,” reported in 2018 in the Chicago Tribune.

 Stretching also stimulates the body’s parasympathetic nervous system to release endorphins, our body’s feel-good hormones.
 As a result, many people feel calmer and have a clearer mind after stretching.

-Studies have found that a routine stretching and strengthening exercise program reduces pain and improves function of associated joints and muscles.
-(See “Effects of a stretching protocol for the pectoralis minor on muscle length, function, and scapular kinematics in individuals with and without shoulder pain,” published in 2017 in Journal of Hand Therapy, for example.)
+Studies have found that a routine stretching and strengthening exercise program reduces pain and improves the function of associated joints and muscles.
+(See “Effects of a stretching protocol for the pectoralis minor on muscle length, function, and scapular kinematics in individuals with and without shoulder pain,” published in 2017 in the Journal of Hand Therapy, for example.)

-Now let’s look at some of the established stretching techniques available for massage therapists to learn.
+Now, let’s look at some of the established stretching techniques available for massage therapists to learn.

-Proprioceptive Neuromuscular Facilitation
+Proprioceptive Neuromuscular Facilitation (PNF)

 In proprioceptive neuromuscular facilitation (PNF), range of motion and flexibility are gained by passively stretching a muscle while engaging in an isometric stretch.
-This method follows a specific protocol of contract-relax-stretch, as well as hold times and is recommended to be performed after a warm-up.
+This method follows a specific protocol of contract-relax-stretch, as well as hold times, and is recommended to be performed after a warm-up.

 Jeff Myers, LMT, and an instructor at Bancroft School of Massage Therapy in Worcester, Massachusetts, explained the technique in more detail.

 “Proprioceptive Neuromuscular Facilitation is a technique of stretching that combines both passive and isometric stretches in order to promote or hasten the neuromuscular mechanism through stimulation of the proprioceptors,” he said.
-“Simply put, PNF stretching fools the nervous system into relaxing the myotactic reflex, [or the] muscle contraction in response to stretching, allowing the targeted muscle to stretch further than with more traditional styles of stretching.”
+“Simply put, PNF stretching fools the nervous system into relaxing the myotatic reflex, [or the] muscle contraction in response to stretching, allowing the targeted muscle to stretch further than with more traditional styles of stretching.”

 The massage therapist passively stretches the intended muscle to its comfortable end range while offering resistance to contraction, said Myers.
 The client uses approximately 25 percent of their strength.
-After a count of eight to 10 seconds, the client relaxes, and takes a breath as the therapist stretches the muscle a bit further, holding for 10 to 15 seconds.
+After a count of eight to 10 seconds, the client relaxes and takes a breath as the therapist stretches the muscle a bit further, holding it for 10 to 15 seconds.
 This is generally repeated three times.

 Herman Kabat, MD, PhD, and Maggie Knotts have been credited with developing PNF during the mid-1940s in the U.S. It is often included in sports massage training programs or certification courses.